-Renault-Nissan alliance, Google to partner on self-driving cars - Nikkei
+Renault-Nissan alliance, Google to partner on self-driving cars: Nikkei

 A spokesman at the Renault-Nissan-Mitsubishi alliance Nick Twork said, “This (Nikkei) story is based on rumors and speculation.
 We have nothing to announce.”

-Google’s Waymo did not immediately reply to a request for comment.
+Google’s Waymo declined to comment.

 Last month, Nissan Motor Corp said its board remained committed to the carmaker’s alliance with Renault SA and Mitsubishi Motors Corp, after directors met to discuss the ongoing investigation into former chairman Carlos Ghosn and ways to bolster governance.